icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 ```
 </details>

-The `filter` method returns a PaginatedList that contains at most the number of elements stated
+The `filterBy` method returns a PaginatedList that contains at most the number of elements stated
  in the method's parameter.
 If you do not specify any number, the default value is 1000.
 To retrieve more {{HealthcareElements}}, you can call the same method again, using the startDocumentId provided in the previous PaginatedList.